top of page

 iBCAA (4g):

 While studies suggest that for endurance-related exercise, the performance gain is trivial, there is a consensus that BCAAs reduce muscle soreness and damage.
 Several markers for muscle damage were lower at 24 and 48 hours after exercise compared to placebo, and participants noted less muscle soreness.
-Dancing uses a large range of muscles and muscle fatigue is inevitably experienced among dancers making BCAA a perfect edition to our pre-training drink.
+Dancing uses a large range of muscles and muscle fatigue is experienced among dancers making BCAA a perfect addition to our pre-training drink.

 Creatine Monohydrate (3g):